-Your Company's Independent Directors are renowned people having expertise/experience in their respective field/profession.
+Your Company's Independent Directors are renowned people having expertise/experience in their respective field/ profession.
 None of the Independent Directors are Promoters or related to Promoters.
 They do not have pecuniary relationship with the Company and further do not hold two percent or more of the total voting power of the Company.
-None of the Independent Directors of the Company is a non-Independent Director of another Company on the Board of which any non-Independent Director of the listed entity is an Independent Director.
+None of the Independent Directors of the Company is a non-Independent Director of another Company on the Board of which any non-Independent Director.